 - Canoeing Excursion in Phang Nga Bay with Thai Buffet Lunch

 - Introduction to City Tour

-The central part of Phuket Trickeye Museum places you in blockbuster movies-like scenes such as standing on a broken bridge above rapids; hanging on a rope ladder pulled by a helicopter in front of a huge waterfall; sharing a subway wagon with a zombie; running in front of bulls set loose in the street of a Spanish town; sitting in the side-car of a motorbike driving precariously on the side of a cliff - and much more.
+The central part of Phuket Trickeye Museum places you in blockbuster movies-like scenes such as standing on a broken bridge above rapids, hanging on a rope ladder pulled by a helicopter in front of a huge waterfall, sharing a subway wagon with a zombie, running in front of bulls set loose in the street of a Spanish town, and sitting in the side-car of a motorbike driving precariously on the side of a cliff.

 Phuket Trickeye Museum